WordPress Custom Sidebars: What They Are and How to Create Them (Without Plugin)

 There are two ways you can go about this:

-This won’t be a surprise, but writing custom code to get custom sidebars into WordPress is not particularly fun.
+Writing custom code for sidebars can be tedious and error-prone, especially for beginners.
 Granted, the syntax might not be too complex when you copy and paste it, but the potential to crash your site is big.
 Some of the common mistakes made:

-Still, if you’re interested how to create sidebar in WordPress without plugin, look up the Widgetizing Themes section of the WordPress Codex.
+Still, if you’re interested how to add sidebar in WordPress without plugin, look up the Widgetizing Themes section of the WordPress Codex.

 A much more reliable path to take is to use your theme’s built-in functionality for custom sidebars.
 That is, of course, if your theme offers any such functionality.
 You can also learn how to easily add custom HTML files to WordPress in our next article.